J3RN/reveal/README.md

 ![Code shown with colored boxes around sections of code that represent AST nodes](images/concept.png)

-Note that this example is in the Gleam programming language whereas the app currently only supports Elixir.
+Note that this example is in the Gleam programming language whereas the app currently only supports Elixir and JavaScript (more soon!).

 ## Examples